vnaticzhock/websocket-json-stream/README.md

 Calling [`stream.end()`](https://nodejs.org/api/stream.html#stream_writable_end_chunk_encoding_callback) or [`stream.destroy()`](https://nodejs.org/api/stream.html#stream_writable_destroy_error) will close the WebSocket connection.

-When a WebSocket is closed either by the server or the client, a [`CloseEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CloseEvent) will be emmitted.
+When a WebSocket is closed either by the server or the client, a [`CloseEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CloseEvent) will be emitted.
 CloseEvents have both a numeric `code` and a string `reason` property that may be used to indicate the type of closure.

 ### `stream.end()`